Best Practices for Node.js Security: Risks and Solutions

 Why Node.js Projects Have Security Risks?

 The open-source community often reuses open source projects to accelerate development, decrease time to market, and incorporate functionality.
 As a result, both open-source and commercial developers can introduce functions, code snippets, and methods into files.
-The result is that many Node.js web development projects include licensing terms other than the original Node.js license.
+The result is that many Node.js projects include licensing terms other than the original Node.js license.